Please find driving directions below the main text

 BE17 0016 2443 2021

-On Friday, 8th May we will be visiting the Royal Greenhouses, a vast well-known complex of monumental heated greenhouses in the park of the Royal Palace of Laken.
+Thereafter, we will have a 20-minutes’ walk to the entrance of the Royal Greenhouses, where a light lunch will be served in the tea shop before we embark on a tour, outdoors and indoors, of the vast well-known complex of monumental heated conservatories in the park of the Royal Palace of La(e)ken.

 The Chinese and Silk Road House is situated amidst the green surroundings of the royal estate at Laeken, together with the Japanese Tower nearby.
 Both monuments form a remarkable exotic ensemble built at the beginning of the 20th century at the initiative of King Leopold II.